Shinjuku: Tokyo’s Busiest District Guide

 2. History of Shinjuku

-3. Must-go spots in Shinjuku
+3. Must-Visit Spots in Shinjuku

-4. Restaurants and nightlife
+4. Restaurants and Nightlife

 Introduction